Federal Project Number One: Controversy

 However, with support from Eleanor Roosevelt, Franklin Roosevelt signed the executive order to create this project because the government wanted to support, as Fortune magazine stated, “the kind of raw cultural material—the raw material of new creative work—which is so necessary to artists and particularly to artists in a new country.”

 Legacy

-As previously mentioned, at its peak Federal One employed 40,000 writers, musicians, artists and actors and the Federal Writers' project had around 6,500 people on the WPA payroll.
+At its peak Federal One employed 40,000 writers, musicians, artists and actors and the Federal Writers' project had around 6,500 people on the WPA payroll.
 Many people benefitted from these programs and some FWP writers became famous, such as John Steinbeck and Zora Neale Hurston.
 These writers were considered to be federal writers.
 Furthermore, these projects also published books such as New York Panorama and the WPA Guide to New York City.